Barak 1

-Barak (ברק, lightning) is an Israeli surface-to-air missile (SAM) designed to be used as a ship-borne point-defense missile system against aircraft, anti-ship missiles, and UAVs.
+Barak (ברק, lightning) is an Israeli surface-to-air missile (SAM) based CIWS designed to be used as a ship-borne point-defense missile system against aircraft, anti-ship missiles, and UAVs.

-Overview
+Design

 The Barak SAM system is designed to replace or complement gun-based CIWS platforms, such as the Phalanx CIWS, with a more flexible and longer-range SAM.
 The missiles are mounted in an eight cell container (which requires little maintenance) and are launched straight up.
 The Barak SAM system's launcher uses a compact vertical launching system, with an 8-cell module weighing 1700 kg.
 Fire control is provided by an equally compact C3I system that weighs 1300 kg, which can either operate independently or in conjunction with other on-board sensors.
 Its C3I radar system provides 360-degree coverage and the missiles can take down an incoming missile as close as 500 m away from the ship.
 Each Barak system (missile container, radar, computers and installation) costs about $24 million.

 The system is designed to defend against aircraft and anti-ship missiles, including sea-skimming missiles.

-Flight tests
+Indian Navy service

 The missile was tested on 24 March 2017 by the Indian Navy from INS Vikramaditya during Operation Readiness Inspection in the Arabian Sea.

+The Defence Acquisition Council (DAC) has cleared the project for upgradation of Barak 1 point-defence missile system as well as Saksham anti-air missile system of the Indian Air Force.
+Additionally, the system will be integrated into the Integrated Air Command and Control System (IACCS).